backbone-paginator/backbone.paginator/README.rst

   ``Backbone.PageableCollection`` performs internal state sanity checks at appropriate times, so it is next to impossible to get into a weird state.
 Light-weight
-  The library is only 4 kb minified and gzipped.
+  The library is only 4.1KB minified and gzipped.

 Playable Demos